mitchspano/mitchspano.github.io/_posts/2025-01-10-Trunk_Based_Development.markdown

 While Trunk-Based Development offers significant advantages, implementing it within the Salesforce ecosystem presents unique challenges, both cultural and technical.

+### Cultural Challenges

 A significant cultural hurdle stems from established practices.
 Many Salesforce teams are accustomed to a one-to-one mapping between a branch and an org (sandbox or production).
 This implies that each branch acts as a distinct and independent copy of the codebase.
-This practice creates multiple divergent sources of truth, which is fundamentally at odds with the core principle of Trunk-Based Development, where `main` serves as the single source of truth.
+This practice creates multiple divergent sources of truth, which is fundamentally at odds with the core principles of how engineers in other software development teams utilize source control.
 Shifting away from this ingrained mindset requires a significant change in team workflows and understanding.

+### Technical Challenges

 Beyond the cultural aspects, there are also key technical requirements that must be addressed to successfully implement Trunk-Based Development in Salesforce.